NoMansSkyRetro/MBINCompiler.retro/README.md

 ### Requirements

 Before running the tests, you need to have built a `Release` version of MBINCompiler locally.
-You can do this by running `dotnet publish --no-self-contained -c Release -f net6.0 -r win-x64 /nowarn:cs0618 /nowarn:cs0169 /nowarn:cs0414` (change dotnet and framework version as required).
+You can do this by running `dotnet publish --no-self-contained -c Release -f net8.0 -r win-x64 /nowarn:cs0618 /nowarn:cs0169 /nowarn:cs0414` (change dotnet and framework version as required).
 See section above about building for more details.

 ### Running the tests

-Open a command line window in the root MBINCompiler directory and enter `uv run python -m pytest`.
+Open a command line window in the root MBINCompiler directory and enter `uv run pytest`.
 This will pull the latest test data into the directory `./tests/data`.

 #### Command line arguments: